Enrolment for full time courses

 My friend doesn't know what do from September – can you help?

-We surely can!
+We definitely can!
 Please ask them to contact us on 023 9238 3131 or email info@copc.ac.uk and our expert teams will find the right direction for them.

 Can someone else attend on my behalf?